The Bankrate promise

 When should you not use a home equity line of credit?

-Generally, you shouldn’t get a HELOC if:
+Generally, a HELOC is not recommended if:

 - Your home is your only real asset: While this line of credit might offer you a short-term fix, remember it’s backed by your home.
 That means that if you don’t repay what you borrow, your lender can seize your house.
 And if debt is already a problem, the open line of credit might tempt you to withdraw more than you really need.

 The bottom line on when to use a HELOC

 What is a HELOC used for?
 Clearly, lots of things.
 There are many cases in which a HELOC can provide a smart way to leverage the equity in your home to achieve other financial goals or pay for large expenses.
 Before opening a HELOC, however, it’s always a good idea to shop around and crunch the numbers, ensuring that this line of credit is truly the most cost-effective option.
 In addition, you should be diligent about responsibly managing the HELOC and develop a clear repayment plan that you can stick to.